A Guide to Navigating the Permit Process

 • Test all devices for proper operation and grounding.

-The inspector will give you a written report identifying the corrections required.
 All corrective work must be completed, re-inspected and approved before a final inspection may take place and be approved.

 Please be advised that exposed electrical wiring poses safety hazards.
 If you are uncomfortable doing this type of work, have pets or small children that may come in contact with exposed wiring, or are concerned about electrical safety for any other reasons, we recommend you hire a licensed electrical contractor to perform this work for you.